Bren2010/xenophobia/README.md

 ./plugged
 ```

 This should... well, it _should_ do exactly what the previous command did.
-What it does, is report an error "malformed point", which essentially means the resulting point is not on the curve.
+What it does, is print a random number.

-The only difference between the two calls is that the second loads the function using `bn256` as a plugin.
+The only difference between the two calls is that the second loads the function using assembly as a plugin.

-Both of the attempts also print out a `7`, which is the correct result returned from a basic go assembly add function (since I don't know how to use it properly stolen from [here](https://www.davidwong.fr/goasm/)).
-So at least this level of assembly usage works, maybe including `.h` files is somehow broken?
-Or something completely different, I am lost. :/

 This occurs as of version 13.5 of go.